 This program consists of two sessions over a period of 13 weeks.
-If you are a newly appointed supervisor or if you have had years of supervisory leadership experience and just want to sharpen your skills, you will want to participate in this special class.
+If you are a newly appointed supervisor or if you have had years of supervisory leadership experience and would like to sharpen your skills, you will want to participate in this special class.
 You will meet with other supervisors to learn how to improve leadership skills and enhance your contribution to the success of your organization.

 As a supervisor, your primary concern is building human relationships by leading your work group, department, division or company to accomplish the mission, vision, goals and objectives.
 This must be done by understanding the human dynamics of organizations and then applying the functions and principles of management to daily operations.
 The most challenging and difficult aspect of your position is the consistent application of sound principles to build relationship with your superiors, your peers and your people.